baseboxorg/minchu/android-tools/PHONE-TOOL.md

-## A Simple helper script to install, backup
+## A Simple helper script to install, backup, restore android apps/appdata.
 ---
-This tool uses adb to enable tablet mode on Spotify.
 ### Requirements
 * Bash v4.4 and above
 * Android Jellybean and above.